How I Healed My Eczema

 - Seek an allergist to find out if you have any known allergies.
 The allergist will conduct numerous of allergy tests to determine if any allergies are present.

 - Putting bleach in your water when you bathe may help fight against skin infections that can occur when germs enter the skin.
-I recommend using a 2:1 ratio and soak for 20 minutes, no more than 3 times a week. *I recommend talking to your doctor about using this method before trying it.
+Dilute per your doctor's instructions.
+Soak for 20 minutes, no more than 3 times a week.
+I recommend talking to your doctor about using this method before trying it.
 Children and pregnant women should certainly consult with their doctor.

 - Using topical creams and steroids only help if you are constantly using them and if you have the contact dermatitis.
 However, these creams and steroids are not good for long-term use (for the individuals with eczema associated with allergies).
 Depending on the kind of steroid or cream, you have to use it days and stop days at a time.
 Individuals with eczema associated with allergies will find that this method will not work as it would for those with other forms of eczema.
 I recommend you discuss with your doctor if you are pregnant to make sure that it is okay to use.